 David has been at UCR since Fall 2015, after spending three years as Director of the Inequality and Social Policy department at the WZB Berlin Social Science Center.
 He earned a Ph.D. in Sociology and Public Affairs from Indiana University in 2001.
 He also earned an M.A. in Sociology from Indiana University 1997, and a B.A. in Sociology from the University of Minnesota in 1994.
 Prior to that, he is originally from Vermillion, South Dakota.
 He has been the recipient of the William J. Wilson Early Career Award from the American Sociological Association; the Aldi J.M.
 Hagenaars Luxembourg Income Study Memorial Award; and awards for teaching and mentoring graduate students.

+The Blum Initiative is led by a steering committee in collaboration with the directors.
+The committee has multiple responsibilities: approving the annual spending plans, evaluating proposals for funding, disseminating information about and encouraging participation in the Initiative, and guiding the long-term direction of the Initiative.
 We welcome involvement in leading the Blum Initiative from UCR faculty and look to grow the steering committee in the future.
 If you would like to get involved, please let us know.
 The Director would be happy to speak with faculty at UCR who are interested in taking a leadership role in the study of poverty.

 Steven Helfand is an Associate Professor of economics whose research focuses on development and agricultural economics in Latin America.